-Section 1 of this bill provides that a person compelled to submit to a mental or physical examination pursuant to a court order, a contractual obligation or any other type of obligation has the right to: (1) receive notice of the examination at least 21 days before the date of the examination; (2) have an interpreter and certain observers present throughout the examination; (3) take notes or appoint an observer to take notes during the examination; and (4) after providing notice to the person conducting the examination, make certain recordings of the examination.
-Section 1 further provides that the testimony or reports of the person conducting the examination are not privileged communications.
-Section 1 authorizes a person compelled to submit to a mental or physical examination to bring an action against a person who has violated the rights established by section 1 and to obtain certain remedies in that action, including: (1) attorney's fees; (2) actual damages or a fine of \$1,500, whichever is greater; (3) injunctive and protective relief; and (4) an order prohibiting the use of any information gathered during the examination in any judicial or administrative proceeding.
+Section 1 of this bill provides that, with certain exceptions, a person compelled to submit to a mental or physical examination pursuant to a court order, a contractual obligation or any other type of obligation has the right to: (1) receive notice of the examination at least 21 days before the date of the examination; (2) have an interpreter and certain observers present throughout the examination; (3) take notes or appoint an observer to take notes during the examination; and (4) after providing notice to the [person conducting the examination,] examiner make certain recordings of the examination.
+Section 1 further provides that the testimony or reports of the [person conducting the examination] examiner are not privileged communications.

+Section 1 authorizes a person compelled to submit to a mental or physical examination to bring an action against a person who has violated the rights established by section 1 [and to] if notice of the alleged violation is provided to that person not later than 7 days before the action is commenced.
+The person compelled to submit to a mental or physical examination may obtain certain remedies in that action, including: (1) attorney's fees; (2) actual damages or a fine of \$1,500, whichever is greater; (3) injunctive and protective relief;

+and (4) an order prohibiting the use of any information gathered during the examination in any judicial or administrative proceeding.